 4. Antifilarial body tests

 This diagnostic exam determines the rise of IgG levels and IgG4.
-Although this test is essential in determining Filarial entry, it cannot detect presence of infection and past infections.
+Although this test is essential in determining Filarial entry, it cannot detect the presence of infection and past infections.

 5. Ultrasound and Lymphoscintigraphic techniques